 For those interested in riding their bicycle to the above parks described, we have identified an easy path to take to have optimal bird-watching capabilities.
 Please download both the Shoreview Bike Map and the 12.5-mile Turn-by-Turn Route to begin your bird-watching journey by bike to see some of Shoreview’s birding hotspots.

-More map options can be found at the Ramsey County Maps.
+More options can be found on the Ramsey County Maps.